java

 Blog Image

-Learn to integrate Apache Kafka with Spring Cloud Stream for scalable event-driven microservices.
-Build robust messaging systems with simplified APIs.
+Learn how to integrate Apache Kafka with Spring Security for secure event-driven microservices.
+Build scalable distributed systems with proper authorization controls and audit trails.

 Blog Image